Shree Guru Gobind Singh Tricentenary University

-Shree Guru Gobind Singh Tricentenary University, commonly called as SGT University, is located in Budhera, Gurugram district, Haryana, India, in the vicinity of Sultanpur National Park.
+Shree Guru Gobind Singh Tricentenary University, commonly called SGT University, is located in Budhera, Gurugram district, Haryana, India, in the vicinity of Sultanpur National Park.
+In October 2023, it was awarded 'A+' by the National Assessment and Accreditation Council (NAAC).

 History

 The university (earlier known as the SGT Group of Institutions) came into existence in 2013 through a Government of Haryana Legislative Act.
-The University is operated by the Dashmesh Educational Charitable Trust.
+The university is operated by the Dashmesh Educational Charitable Trust.

 Faculties

-The University offers Undergraduate to Ph.D. level degrees in medical, engineering, and management sciences within the following faculties:
+The university offers undergraduate to Ph.D.-level degrees in medical, engineering, and management sciences within the following faculties: